perrymant/learning-notes/blog-01-hello-world-deconstructed.md

 We can ennumerate and annotate each term to make reffering to the components more obvious:
 ![Annotated Code](assets/blog-01-hello-world-deconstructed/helloworld.png)

 It's often noted that Java is overly verbose and is composed by a lot of `boilerplate` code, that is to say, template-like code that must be included for the desired code to run.
-In this example, the first two lines are boilerplate as they are not directly concerned with what we want to achieve - which is to simply display the phrase "Hello World!" to the person operating the computer, which is what the third line does.
+In this example, the first two lines are boilerplate as they are not directly concerned with what we want to achieve - which is to simply display the phrase "Hello, World!" to the person operating the computer, which is what the third line does.
 Part of the reason for this level of verbosity is due to the fact that Java is forcing you to adopt the `Object Oriented Programming` paradigm, in which a program seeks to represent the real-world as a set of `objects`.

 ## Term 2: `class`